 Luke de Zilva – Digital Manager

-Luke is a Digital and arts specialist who has worked for some of Australia’s biggest arts organisations including Sydney Opera House, the Art Gallery of NSW, Carriageworks, Sydney Festival and Sydney Writers’ Festival.
+Luke is a digital and arts specialist who has worked for some of Australia’s biggest arts organisations including Sydney Opera House, the Art Gallery of NSW, Carriageworks, Sydney Festival and Sydney Writers’ Festival.
+He is a graduate of English Literature and Art History & Theory.
 2020 will be Luke’s fifth Sydney Writers’ Festival.